Achrioptera manga: Description

 Female A. manga are distinct from most other Achrioptera species by the presence of a pair of small spines on their prosternum.
 Females have alae shorter than 30 mm with an anal region colored blackish with indistinct reticulation and bordered by a dark red band.
 They do not have spines on their pronotum, but can have up to ten on their heads, usually two and rarely four on their second sternum segment or sternum II, up to three on their sternum III, and none on their sternum IV.
 They also have a reddish base of their head and thorax spines.
 Females have bodies 20–24 cm long and short, wine-red antennae.

 Males have a blue dorsal body coloration and orange ventral parts of their femora.
 They do not have spines on their pronotum, prosternum and sterna IV–VI.
 The anal region of their alae is gray and light red to rosy farther away from the alae, with dark reticulations.
 Like females, they also have antennae.
 Unlike females, they have slimmer and shorter bodies, at 13–14.5 cm long.

 Similar species

 A. manga closely resemble A. fallax, but are distinguishable by their blue coloration as opposed to the green coloration of A. fallax.
-Females of A. manga also have less spines on their body than females of A. fallax do.
+Females of A. manga also have fewer spines on their body than females of A. fallax.
 Their eggs are also thinner.
 Genetically, they have different mitochondrial and nuclear genes.